Contact Universal Credit: What it Replaces.

-The Universal Credit was aimed at replacing the six, means-tested benefits and credits listed above while replacing it with a single, variable credit moving forwards.
-The initial thought behind the process was that each of the individual credits currently available did little to encourage those claiming them to re-enter full-time work where available.
-The Universal Credit system would be means tested in much the same way as before but would take into account all the individual factors previously considered across disparate benefits systems and put them into a single application and single monthly payment.
-The structure of the Universal Credits system is designed to taper off gradually as the claimant re-enters full time or part time work.
+This Credit system is means tested in much the same way as before.
+But would take into account all the individual factors previously considered across disparate benefits systems.
+Then put them into a single application and single monthly payment.
+The structure of the Universal Credits system is designed to taper off gradually as the claimant re-enters full time or part-time work.

-What To Do As A First Time Claimant.
+What To Do When Claiming Universal Credit For The First Time

 What If You Are Already Claiming Under The Legacy Benefits System?